0xchat-app/0xchat-core/doc/privateGroup.md

 ### **Key Features**:
 - **Anonymity**: Members are anonymous externally but identifiable within the group.
-- **Privacy**: All messages are sealed, gift-wrapped, and individually delivered to each group member.
+- **Privacy**: All messages are gift-wrapped, and individually delivered to each group member.
 - **Ideal Size**: Best suited for groups with fewer than 500 members.

 ### **1. Group Creation (Kind 40)**